OphirInstitute/JavaScript-Crash-Course/README.md

 <br/>

-Welcome to the Beginenr-Friendly JavaScript Crash-Course - to set you on a journey from Noob to Web3 Builder!
+Welcome to the Beginner-Friendly JavaScript Crash-Course - to set you on a journey from Noob to Web3 Builder!

 # Resources For This Course